AbsaOSS/k3d-action/README.md

 - `args` (Optional) list of k3d arguments defined by [k3d command tree](https://k3d.io/usage/commands/)

+- `k3d-version` (Optional) version of k3d.
+If not set, will be used version from mapping below.

 ### Version mapping

 Implementation of additional features brings complexity and sometimes it may happen that extra feature is broken in special cases.